 Elaborate preparation is a hallmark of Hunan cuisine.
-Orange Beef, made by marinating beef overnight, then marinating again with a mixture including egg white, wine, and white pepper, is a classic Hunan dish.
-So is Crispy Duck, made with duck that is seasoned with peppercorns, star anise, fennel, and other spices, then steamed and finally deep-fried.
+Orange beef—made by marinating the beef overnight, then marinating it again with a mixture including egg white, wine, and white pepper—is a classic Hunan dish.
+So is Crispy Duck, made with a duck that is seasoned with peppercorns, star anise, fennel, and other spices, then steamed and finally deep-fried.

-Hunan cooks spend more time on the appearance of a dish than their Szechuan counterparts.
-While famous Szechuan dishes such as MaPo Dofu and Twice Cooked Pork are very nutritious, they are not as "pretty" as some of the dishes featured in other regional cuisines.
+Hunan cooks spend more time on the appearance of a dish than their Szechuan counterparts do.
+While famous Szechuan dishes such as MaPo Dofu and Twice-Cooked Pork are very nutritious, they are not as "pretty" as some of the dishes featured in other regional cuisines.

 Even Hotter Than Szechuan Cuisine

-Chili peppers, shallots, and garlic.
-Rice is the staple grain - Hunan produces rice in higher quantities than any other province in China.
-Poultry and meat dishes are also popular - Hunan is China's second largest supplier of beef, pork, and mutton.
-Hunan's lakes provide an abundance of fish and shellfish, as well as more exotic food such as turtle.
+Chili peppers, shallots, and garlic are staple foods.
+Rice is the staple grain–Hunan produces rice in higher quantities than any other province in China.
+Poultry and meat dishes are also popular (Hunan is China's second-largest supplier of beef, pork, and mutton).
+Hunan's lakes provide an abundance of fish and shellfish as well as unusual foods such as turtle.
 "Sweet and sour," "hot and sour" and "hot and spicy" are popular flavor combinations in Hunan cooking.